giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v11.5.0.md

 date: '2020-07-17T10:00:00+00:00'
 description: Release notes for AWS workload cluster release v11.5.0, published on 17 July 2020, 10:00
-title: workload cluster release v11.5.0 for AWS
+title: Workload cluster release v11.5.0 for AWS
 ---

 This release includes a number of fixes, improvements, and picks up various component and app upgrades.